SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

    ![Score container](documentation/gifs/game-page-gifs/score-container-feature.gif)

-   * **The questions section** that displays another question every time user answers a question.
+   * **The questions section** that displays another question/statement every time user clicks answer button.

    ![Questions](documentation/gifs/game-page-gifs/questions-feature.gif)

-   * **The Answer buttons** which indicates to the user if the answer clicked is actually correct or incorrect by turning a shade pr red or green.
+   * **The Answer buttons** which indicates to the user if the answer clicked is actually correct or incorrect by turning a shade of red or green.

    ![Answer Button](documentation/gifs/game-page-gifs/answer-button-feature.gif)

 ---
 ### GAMEOVER page

+The gameover page contains a "no time left" statement that only appears if user runs out of time before completing all 10 questions, An area that shows your score and a performance message depending on how well you did and a `play again` button that allows user to play again if they wanted to.

 ![Gameover page](documentation/am-i-responsive/am-i-responsive-gameover.png)